Natural skincare products for sensitive skin made in Canada

 Can I use face oils on sensitive skin?

 Yes, if you choose the right ones.
-Plant oils like jojoba, argan, and especially avocado oil can strengthen the barrier and reduce irritation.
+Plant oils like jojoba, argan, and avocado oil can strengthen the barrier and reduce irritation.
 Avoid fragrant oils like lavender or rose hip.
-If you're concerned about oiliness, mix a drop of facial oil into your moisturizer instead of using it alone.
-Learn more about avocado oil in skincare.
+If you are concerned about oiliness, mix a drop of facial oil into your moisturizer instead of using it alone.

 Is my sensitive skin the same as rosacea?

 Rosacea is a medical skin condition with specific diagnostic criteria (visible blood vessels, persistent redness, possible bumps).
 Sensitive skin is a set of symptoms that can have many causes.
 If you have persistent redness, visible blood vessels, or skin that flares unpredictably, see a dermatologist for an accurate diagnosis.
-If you have rosacea, the skincare principles here (minimal routine, barrier support, avoiding fragrance and irritants) still apply.
+If you have rosacea, the skincare principles here still apply.

-How long does it take for skin to calm down?
+How long does it take for sensitive skin to calm down?

-Skin cells turn over every 28 days, so you'll usually see improvement within 2-4 weeks of using a consistent, gentle routine.
-If you've damaged your barrier with harsh products or over-exfoliation, it might take 6-8 weeks to fully repair.
+Skin cells turn over every 28 days, so you will usually see improvement within 2 to 4 weeks of using a consistent, gentle routine.
+If you have damaged your barrier with harsh products or over-exfoliation, it might take 6 to 8 weeks to fully repair.
 Be patient and consistent.
-Don't keep switching products every few days.
+Do not keep switching products every few days.

 Can I use vitamin C serum if I have sensitive skin?

 Most vitamin C serums are formulated at pH levels too low for sensitive skin and can irritate.
-If you want to try vitamin C, choose a stabilised form (like sodium ascorbyl phosphate) at low concentrations (3-5%), patch test extensively, and introduce it only after your skin is fully calm.
-Alternatively, eat plenty of vitamin C-rich foods and use sunscreen to prevent oxidative damage.
+If you want to try vitamin C, choose a stabilized form (like sodium ascorbyl phosphate) at low concentrations (3 to 5%), patch test extensively, and introduce it only after your skin is fully calm.

 What if I develop sensitivity after years of having normal skin?

 This is common.
 Sensitivity can develop due to over-exfoliation, repeated use of harsh products, hormonal changes, stress, or environmental factors (like Canadian winters).
-The good news: you can repair your barrier using the principles in this guide.
 Go back to basics with a gentle cleanser, simple moisturizer, and sunscreen.
 Avoid new actives for a month.
 Your skin should recover.

 Sources and References

-British Association of Dermatologists:Ā Fragrance and essential oils are leading causes of allergic contact dermatitis.
+British Association of Dermatologists: Fragrance and essential oils are leading causes of allergic contact dermatitis.

-National Eczema Association:Ā Seal of Acceptance program identifies products safe for sensitive and eczema-prone skin.
+National Eczema Association: Seal of Acceptance program identifies products safe for sensitive and eczema-prone skin.

-Dermatologist-Recommended Ingredients:Ā Ceramides, niacinamide, hyaluronic acid, colloidal oatmeal, and glycerin for barrier repair and inflammation reduction.
+Dermatologist-Recommended Ingredients: Ceramides, niacinamide, hyaluronic acid, colloidal oatmeal, and glycerin for barrier repair and inflammation reduction.

-This article reflects current dermatological evidence and best practices for sensitive skin care (2025-2026).
+This article reflects current dermatological evidence and best practices for sensitive skin care (2025 to 2026).
+For persistent conditions like rosacea, eczema, or contact dermatitis, consult a licensed Canadian dermatologist for individualized care.